appveyor/website/NJekyll/site/docs/deployment/github.md

 # Publishing artifacts to GitHub Releases

 `GitHub` deployment provider uploads build artifacts to the existing GitHub release or creates a new release if not exists.
-You can publish artifacts during the build or use staged deployment by configuring new environment of `GitHub` type.
+You can publish artifacts during the build or use staged deployment by configuring new environment of `GitHub` type at https://ci.appveyor.com/environments.

 Table of contents: